peterruler/cats_and_dogs/README.md

 - `conda install -y jupyter` install jupyter notebook
 - `which jupyter` outputs something like `Users/peterstroessler/miniconda3/bin/jupyter` (add to your PATH)
-- to run call `/Users/peterstroessler/miniconda3/bin/jupyter notebook`
+- to run call something like (with your username) `/Users/peterstroessler/miniconda3/bin/jupyter notebook`

 # OpenCV